 Cellular radio monitoring

 Yes, this will still work, just like your mobile phone does.
-It communicates wirelessly and is powered from its own internal battery.
+It communicates wirelessly and is powered by its own internal battery.

 Broadband monitoring (VoIP)